AriFordsham/GHCWiki/working-conventions/boot-libraries.md

 Beyond this the interactions with GHC should be fairly minimal: we'll ask you before a release what version of your library you'd like for us to include (or request that you push a new release if necessary).
 It's of course appreciated if these requests are handled promptly as library issues can stall the release process.

+## Proposed release policy

+The following is a proposed revision of our previous policy for synchronizing core libraries prior to GHC releases.

+1. When GHC cuts a feature-freeze branch, the release manager will ask the core library maintainers to cut a feature freeze branch of their libraries.
+Upon cutting the branch the maintainer should notify the release manager so the GHC submodule can be updated.
+It is expected that this take no longer than two weeks; if a library maintainer hasn't responded within two weeks GHC will ship with the library version shipped with the most recent GHC release.
+1. When GHC cuts a release candidate, the release manager will ask the core library maintainers to make a properly-tagged release of their branches.

 ## Git tags

 `git push` doesn't push tags by default, you have to push the tag explicitly via `git push origin v1.2.3.4` or `git push --tags` (be careful though, the later command pushes \*all\* local tags)